NorthCoastChurch/IT-Policy/Policy-27-Systems-Montioring-And-Auditing.md

 Information systems are to be provided with sufficient primary (on-line) storage to retain 30-days’ worth of log data and sufficient secondary (off-line) storage to retain one year’s worth of data.
 If primary storage capacity is exceeded, the information system will be configured to overwrite the oldest logs.
 In the event of other logging system failures, the information system will be configured to notify an administrator.

 System logs shall be manually reviewed weekly.
-Inappropriate, unusual, and/or suspicious activity will be fully investigated by appropriate administrative personnel and findings reported to appropriate security management personnel.
+Inappropriate, unusual, and/or suspicious activity will be fully investigated by appropriate administrative personnel and findings reported to appropriate management personnel.

 System logs are considered confidential information.
 As such, all access to system logs and other system audit information requires prior authorization and strict authentication.
 Further, access to logs or other system audit information will be captured in the logs.